“sorosoro・mō sugu”: About Time To 〜 / Soon (the time is near) [JLPT N4]

 💬 Example Sentences

-🔄 Compare: そろそろ vs もうすぐ vs まもなく vs そのうち
+🔄 Compare with similar forms: そろそろ vs もうすぐ vs まもなく vs そのうち

 ExpressionNuanceExample